JaiPannu/Bucky/README.md

-# Bucky Setup

-This is an open-source implementation of Bucky, a robotic arm inspired by Tony Stark's DUM E. This configuration was made with 3 DOF in mind however the software layer described in this repo is modularly produced so that it can handle merging architecture.
+# Bucky: A Modular Robotic Arm

+This repository contains the ROS 2 software for Bucky, a robotic arm inspired by Tony Stark's DUM-E. The software is designed with a modular architecture to support various robot configurations (e.g., 3-DOF, 6-DOF) from a single, unified codebase.

+The core voice control pipeline is: **Ears (Speech-to-Text) -> Brain (NLP Intent Parsing) -> Commander (Motion Execution)**.

 ## Project Structure